 Umpire: When dealing with conventional huddles, the Umpire should stand in the vicinity of the ball until the huddle breaks; when dealing with spread offenses or no-huddle, the Umpire should be in position ready for the snap before the Referee blows the ball ready-for-play.
 Pre-snap line up 6-9 yards off the LOS approximately head-up of the center but offset opposite the Referee, as needed, to have a clear line of sight to the ball, pre-snap.
 Either the Umpire or the Referee must have a clear line of sight to the ball at all times once the ball has been blown ready for play.
 The Umpire and Referee will share the count of the offensive team prior to every snap and will NOT allow the ball to become alive if the offense has more than 11 players on the field with the snap's being imminent.
 The Umpire is responsible for all action on or by the offensive center and guards and has additional responsibility for detecting and signaling forward passes deflected by the defense at or near the LOS.
 The Umpire is unique to the crew in that he works an inside-out technique which places him inside the Mobile Box during the play.
 As running plays move downfield outside the offensive tackles, he allows the Referee to follow the runner; and the Umpire operates in a "clean-up" mode for all other action trailing the play.
 For running plays that break up the middle (inside the tackles), he and the Referee reverse roles; the Umpire follows action around the runner and the Referee trails the entire play operating in a "clean-up" mode.
+On sweeps away from the Referee, the Umpire will continue to work inside-out, but he will move closer to the sideline than the Referee as the play develops; at play's end for this type play, the Referee (not the Umpire) will be in place to spot the ball for placement at the hash mark.
 While all officials have responsibility to recognize and flag various forms of illegal blocking, the Umpire has the greatest focus on the "free blocking zone" and recognition of legal and illegal blocks that take place there so long as the zone remains intact by rule.
-In mid-field plays, the Umpire has no defined responsibility for passes or the position of the passer relative to the LOS; instead his duty is to remain downfield on passing plays and assist the peripheral officials to judge catch/no-catch in their areas of responsibility as well as any action that might be involved pass interference; in such cases, the Umpire's coverage is secondary to the peripheral officials.
+In mid-field passing plays adjust your position to maintain a clear view of the center and two guards and to avoid oncoming pass receivers.
+Assist the Line Judge in knowing whether or not a forward pass crossed the neutral zone.
+Be prepared to pivot on all passes and assist on ruling on trapped passes.
+Continue to observe your area of responsibility until the pass is thrown and be aware of ineligibles downfield.
 At play's end, the Umpire will move to the dead ball spot, if it is inside the hash marks, and will set the ball upon the mark of the covering official; very rarely will the Umpire be the covering official, himself.
 The Umpire should not treat the hash marks as a wall beyond which he will not go to retrieve a dead ball.
 Instead he should move outside the hash marks as needed to most efficiently retrieve the ball and replace it for the next play.